1. Blog

 There are several reasons why your pet might scoot, ranging from gastrointestinal issues and food allergies to improper grooming and anal gland irritation.
 No matter the cause, it’s important to narrow down how you can help whether it be veterinary intervention or home remedies for dog scooting.

-Regardless of the cause, dogs prone to scooting need veterinary attention and perhaps a change in diet and nutrition to rectify the issue.
-To help you navigate this tough topic, here’s some guidance from Dr. Jessica Wilson, DVM, outlining everything you need to know about dog scooting and ways to help your dog feel better.
+Regardless of the cause, dogs prone to scooting need veterinary attention and perhaps a change in diet and nutrition.
+To help you navigate this tough topic, here’s some guidance from Dr. Jessica Wilson, DVM.
+She outlines everything you need to know about dog scooting and ways to help your dog feel better.

 Scratching That Itch